makscee/arena-of-ideas/README.md

 Unit is described by following things
 ### State
 A state is simply a set of variables.
-Every unit has *HP* and *ATK* variables, for example.
+Every unit has *HP* and *PWR* variables, for example.
 They also might have a *Name*, *Description*, or some values that are necessary to implement specific mechanics for their ability.

 ### House
 Every unit belongs to at least one House.